This is what I wrote in 2012 about my decision to go to school

 No way I could pass up the opportunity.

-When my two daughters, who are now young women, were growing up, I always tried to nurture a love of art.
+When my two daughters, now young women, were growing up, I always tried to nurture a love of art.
 Both showed talent at a young age, which I had always assumed came from their father because he can draw beautifully.
 I signed them up for art classes, art camps, art workshops — you name it.
 One ended up with a minor in art from Colby College in Maine and the other majored in communication design at Parsons in NYC.

 One day, when they were well past the age of my signing them up for anything, MECA’s Continuing Studies brochure arrived in the mail.
 As I had done for so many years before, I immediately flipped through the pages.
 This time, however, it was an adult class that grabbed my attention — Painting for the True Blue Beginner.
 I couldn’t stop thinking about it, so on a whim, I signed up for the class, and it was there that I had my epiphany.